leanprover/theorem_proving_in_lean4/inductive_types.md

 cases is a kind of definition by cases, where what is being "defined" is a proof instead of a piece of data.

-The `Bool` type in the Lean library in an instance of enumerated type.
+The `Bool` type in the Lean library is an instance of enumerated type.
 ```lean
 # namespace Hidden